My father hated estate planning. The words conjured up technical mumbo-jumbo he preferred not to think about.

 I can’t help but chuckle when I see the “Estate Planning Kits” that non-profits and their vendors hand out.
-One came across my desk recently that was 28 pages with an accompanying CD-ROM.
+One came across my desk recently which was 28 pages with an accompanying CD-ROM.
 It was loaded with text.
 Text, text everywhere!
 It made my head spin.
-It even had quizzes on estate planning.
+It even had quizzes on how to plan your will.

 What are we doing?
 Sending our prospects to law school?
 Does this sound “donor-centric” to you?

 The older we get, the slower we process.
-So the technical terms typically used to explain “estate planning” scare people off.
+The technical terms typically used to explain “planned giving” scare people off.
 They really do.
-They remind us of learning a second language—something many of us wish we had done as a young child because we sure as heck aren’t going to now!
+They remind us of learning a second language — something many of us wish we had done as a young child because we sure as heck aren’t going to now.